couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 ###Description

 The SELECT statement queries a data source.
 It returns a JSON array containing zero or more result objects.
 You can see how SELECT behaves as a sequence of steps in a process.
-Result objects from a step in the process become inputs into the next step:
+Each step in a sequence produces result objects which are them used as inputs in the next step until all steps complete:

 * Data Source.
 This is the Couchbase data bucket you query.
 You provide this as the parameter data-source in a FROM clause.
+Alternately you can provide a `path` as data source.

 * Filtering.
 Results objects from the SELECT can be filtered by adding a WHERE clause.

 * Result Set.
 You generate a set of result objects with GROUP BY or HAVING clauses along with a result expression list, `result-expr-list`.

 * Duplicate Removal.
 Remove duplicate result objects from the result set.
 To do so you use a DISTINCT query.

+###Options

 The following describe optional clauses you can use in your select statement:

+* `DISTINCT` Clause.
+If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
+If you do not use `DISTINCT`the query will return all objects that meet the query conditions in a result set.

 * `FROM` Clause.
 This is an optional clause for your query.
 If you omit this clause the input for the query is a single empty object.
 The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket.
 Alternately you can provide the database or data bucket name as an alias using the `AS` clause within `FROM.`

     Another use of the `FROM` clause is to specify a path within a bucket.
 With this option, the server evaluates the path specified for each document in the data bucket and the value at that path becomes an input into the query.

-###Parameters
+For example, imagine you have a data bucket named `breweries` which has a document that describes each brewery in a country.
+Each document has a field called `address`.
+To get all addresses as input for a query, you use this clause:

+        FROM brewer.address

+    This will get all address fields from all breweries in the data bucket.
+If the address field does not exist for a brewer, it will not be part of the query input.

+* `WHERE` Clause.
+Any expression in the clause is evaluated for objects in a result set.
+If it evaluates as TRUE for an object, the object is included in a results array.
+For example:

+        select * FROM players WHERE score > 100

+* `GROUP BY` Clause.

+* `HAVING` Clause.

+* `ORDER BY` Clause.
+The order of items in the result set is determined by expression in this clause.
+Objects are sorted first by the left-most expression in the list of expressions.
+Any items with the same sort value will be sorted with the next expression in the list.
+This process repeats all items are sorted and all expressions in the list are evaluated.

+    The `ORDER BY` clause can evaluate any JSON value.
+This means it can compare values of different types, for instance 'four' and 4 and will order by type.
+The following describes order by type from highest to lowest:

 ###Examples